Christine de Pizan

 city of Courtrai

-Adela, the couple's second daughter (born in 1009), was married first to Richard III, duke of Normandy, in January 1027, but after his death just months later, she married Baldwin V, count of Flanders, early in 1028.
+Adela, the couple's second daughter, was married first to Richard III, duke of Normandy, in January 1027, but after his death just months later, she married Baldwin V, count of Flanders, early in 1028.
 She gave birth to several children, including a daughter, Matilda, who would marry William of Normandy, William "the Conqueror," and become queen of England.
 After the death of Baldwin in 1067, Adela became a Benedictine nun and was sainted, now recognized as "Adela the Holy."
+Letters written to her are available at Epistolae: Medieval Women's Latin Letters (click here).

-Constance's youngest child, Constance (born c.
-1014?), was married to Manasses, count of Dammartin (in central France).
+Constance's youngest child may have been a daughter named Constance (born c.
+1014?), who was married to Manasses, count of Dammartin (in central France).
 The couple had several children.
 Manasses died in Burgundy when it was invaded by Odo II, count of Blois--yeah, that guy . . .
 Manasses was succeeded by his (and Constance's) eldest son, named, hmmm, Odo!
-There is some question among some historians, though, about whether this Constance is the daughter of Robert and Constance or whether she was a daughter-in-law, an illegitimate child of Robert's, or a goddaughter.
+However, there is some question about whether this Constance is the daughter of Robert, king of the Franks, and Constance of Arles, with the Foundation of Medieval Genealogy suggesting that "the affiliation [may have been] proposed for onomastic reasons only."
+This Constance may also have been a daughter-in-law, an illegitimate child of Robert's, or a god-daughter.

 Thursday, July 11, 2024